EDUCATION INSPIRES CHANGE

 A good education is the foundation for a better future.
 The longer children attend school, the more opportunities they have for securing safer and higher paying employment.
 Students who stay in school are less vulnerable to addiction, more likely to start families when they are ready, and raise healthier, more educated children.

 More than 50 percent of the world’s out-of-school youth are of upper secondary or high school age.
 This leaves over 138 million children around the world without access to critical education that equips them with the skills they need to take control of their lives and futures.
 In Mexico, students complete an average of 9.1 years of schooling; but in Chiapas, students complete only 7.4 years on average.
-There is a correlation between less education and increased poverty around the world, and lower-income communities are faced with more barriers to educating their children and struggle to overcome
+There is a correlation between less education and increased poverty around the world, and lower-income communities are faced with more barriers to educating their children and struggle to overcome financial limitations as adults.

 *Total youth not attending high school worldwide.
 Statistics from the UNESCO Institute for Statistics Database 2016.